abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 So in that sense, people who are stamping their names on things aren't foolish.
 They're just confident.
 Maybe it turns out to be foolish in the end, but if you look at a Kanye or an Oprah or a Trump or an Elon or anyone like that, these people can get rich just off their name because their name is such powerful branding.

-Regardless of what you think of Trump, you have to realize that the guy was among the best in the world at just branding his name.
+Regardless of what you think of Trump, you have to realise that the guy was among the best in the world at just branding his name.
 Why would you go to Trump Casino?
 Used to be because Trump.
 Why would you go to a Trump tower?
 Because of Trump.

 When it came time to vote, I think that a lot of voters just went in and said, "Trump."
-They recognize the name, so the name recognition paid off.
+They recognise the name, so the name recognition paid off.

 Same thing with Oprah.
 She puts her brand on something, her name on something and it flies off the shelves, and it's like an instant validator.